Fits.me: Virtual Fitting Room

 A retail AR gut-punch for WWF’s Siberian tiger

 WWF printed thousands of tiger t-shirts and distributed them online and to key stores in Moscow featuring specially placed AR video mirrors that would instantly activate the AR experience the moment a tiger t-shirt was detected.
+An AR video mirror is a camera plus screen installation that overlays digital effects on your live reflection in real time.
 And at that moment, the experience became quite graphical to anyone wearing the t-shirt, complete with bullet wounds, huge amounts of blood and sound effects to match it.

 How the “video mirror” mechanic does the heavy lifting